-Word is there’s a new way to mask hair loss in black men that’s becoming increasingly popular.
+Word is there’s a new way to mask hair loss in black men and those with dark skin tones, that’s becoming increasingly popular.
 Bigen (pronounced ‘Beijing’) is a permanent, inky black dye that can be brushed onto the scalp and skilfully manipulated to create ‘Bigen Blackout’ (as it’s called by those in the know), covering signs of hair loss.

 In skilled hands

 Bigen is a mysterious powder dye that, when mixed with water, gives extremely long-lasting, deeply pigmented coverage despite containing no ammonia or hydrogen peroxide.
 Suitable for all hair types, Bigen makes beards look darker and more defined, whilst hair appears thicker and restored.